Trade dollar (United States coin): Background

 On November 19, 1872, while the coinage bill was still before Congress, Linderman made a report to the Secretary of the Treasury.
 In the report, Linderman argued that the coin need not hold legal tender status, and that it could simply be a piece of silver imprinted with its weight and fineness.
 Linderman also notes that such a product could supersede the Mexican dollar and eventually command a six to eight percent premium; at that time, American silver exported to East Asia was being sold at a two percent discount.
 Linderman proposed that the coin be named the "silver union" in order to distinguish it from the standard coins then in production.

 In February 1872, the bill was amended by a House of Representatives committee to include authorization for a commercial dollar weighing 420 gr; but this proposal was replaced three months later when the House voted to include provisions for the production of a standard silver dollar weighing 384 gr.
-While in the Senate, a provision was added to the bill requiring the Treasury to coin a trade dollar of 420 gr, as had been done earlier in the House.
+While in the Senate, the bill was again amended to require the Treasury to coin a trade dollar of 420 gr, as had been done earlier in the House.
 The revised bill, which came to be known as the Coinage Act of 1873, was approved in the House and Senate and was signed by President Ulysses S. Grant on February 12, 1873.

 The bill provided, in part, for the striking of trade dollars which held legal tender status up to five dollars.
 The legal tender provision was added by a last-minute rider at the behest of silver interests.
 At the insistence of Ohio Senator John Sherman, the weight and fineness of the piece was indicated on the reverse, an attribution which numismatic historian Don Taxay found incomprehensible as "Chinese merchants would never understand them".

 Prior to the passage of the Coinage Act, the director of the Philadelphia Mint oversaw all branch mints.
 After the Act, the office of director was transferred to Washington, D.C., and responsibility for each mint was handed over to a superintendent.